Which place is cheaper, Reykjavik or Bucharest?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer brings many poeple to Bucharest as well as Reykjavik.
 Many visitors come to Bucharest in the summer for the city activities and the family-friendly experiences.
 Also, most visitors come to Reykjavik for the hiking and the family-friendly experiences during these months.

 In July, Bucharest is generally much warmer than Reykjavik.
-Temperatures in Bucharest average around 23°C (73°F), and Reykjavik stays around 11°C (52°F).
+Daily temperatures in Bucharest average around 23°C (73°F), and Reykjavik fluctuates around 11°C (52°F).